 It took finding a wonderful crisis counselor at the Beth Israel Rape Crisis Center and doing a lot of intensive work before I could reclaim my body.
 During the years I struggled with my sexuality I was in the grips of bulimia.
 I’d buy laxatives in bulk and take 6-10 a day, sometimes more if I felt I’d gone overboard.
 The little pink pills started to taste like M&Ms. Learning to inhabit my body sexually helped me to accept my physical body in a way that I no longer had to manipulate it to be something it wasn’t.
 I learned to love sex.
 I learned to be in control of my own body and to guide the interactions with my partner.
 I learned to really love the feel of someone’s hands on my body, but I still didn’t allow myself to have an orgasm.
 It was too scary, too raw.

 It took finding my husband to achieve my first orgasm.
 Though a talented man, yes, it had more to do with trust.
 I cried and apologized unnecessarily and he was there for me.
 He was patient and quiet, caring and willing.
 He listened.
 He paid attention to how I responded to his touch.
-I think unintentionally women who have survived sexual trauma open themselves up to more hurt because they are too ashamed and scared to open up their story.
+I think unintentionally women who have survived sexual trauma open themselves up to more hurt because they are too ashamed and scared to share their story with their partner.
 In my experience, if I wasn’t willing to talk with a potential partner about my past I wasn’t going to have a positive experience in the bedroom.
-The few partners whom I remember fondly all knew me before going to bed with me and that made all the difference.
+The few partners whom I remember fondly all knew of my trauma history before going to bed with me and that made all the difference.
 Sexual violence affects how we see, live in, and relate to our bodies.
 Trusting that my husband loves me for me, that he has little expectation of what I look like and that he loves who I am has helped me to be able to trust and love myself.
 It is still a practice though, my practice.
 It didn’t come easily and living in my body is still work I must do.